Shortcuts: Adult Primary Care Pediatricians Mental Health/Substance Abuse Hospitals

-For 7 years the Maine Health Management Coalition Foundation has been publishing quality data.
-During that time, the quality of health care delivered in Maine has improved.
-In fact, according to the latest information published by the Agency for Healthcare Research and Quality (a part of the U.S. Dept. of Health and Human Services) Maine had the greatest improvement in measured health care quality of any state in the nation.
-Maine currently ranks 3rd best overall in the U.S. in health care quality (up from 10th the year before).1 We believe publishing quality ratings over these years has contributed to the improvements in Maine.
+For nearly a decade the Maine Health Management Coalition has been publishing quality data.
+During that time, the quality of healthcare delivered in Maine has improved.
+In fact, according to the latest information published by the Agency for Healthcare Research and Quality (a part of the U.S. Dept. of Health and Human Services) Maine currently ranks 3rd best overall in the U.S. in healthcare quality.
+We believe publishing quality ratings over these years has contributed to the improvements in Maine.

-Doctors who treat adults, voluntarily submit clinical information to Bridges to Excellence and/or the National Committee on Quality Assurance.
+Doctors who treat adults voluntarily submit clinical information and the processes they have in place to store and transer patient information to Bridges to Excellence and/or the National Committee on Quality Assurance.
 These organizations in turn conduct assessments and generate rankings regarding the quality of the care being provided.
-The participating adult doctors and cardiologists or heart doctors may also submit information about the tools they use in maintaining and transferring medical information, and assisting their patients.
 Bridges to Excellence and the National Committee on Quality Assurance are independent, non-profit organizations that publish information about how well doctors and their staffs across the U.S. are doing at taking care of their patients.
 Once a ranking is given it remains valid for two to three years.

 From time to time we may raise the bar regarding what constitutes a “good”, “better” or in the case of office systems a “best” rating.
 When we do that, we give the doctors ample notice that their ranking could change if they do not make improvements.

-When national programs become available for doctors who treat children, heart problems and bone and joints we will work to use them instead of our own surveys.
+When national programs become available for doctors who treat children, mental health and substance abuse, we will work to use them instead of our own surveys.

-For a more detailed description of the metrics that contribute to our doctor, pediatrician, orthopedist and cardiologist ratings, please review our Adult Practice Rating Methodology and Pediatric Practice Rating Methodology.
+For a more detailed description of the metrics that contribute to our doctor, pediatrician, practice group, mental health, and substance abuse ratings, please review our Adult Practice Rating Methodology, Pediatric Practice Rating Methodology, Practice Group Rating Methodology and Behavioral Health Rating Methodology.

 In Maine, every hospital also reports information voluntarily to the Leapfrog Group.
 The Leapfrog Group is an independent not-for-profit organization that collects, analyzes, and publicly reports information on the progress of hospitals to meet evidence-based quality and safety standards.
 Leapfrog fields an annual hospital survey that is based on the quality and safety recommendations of the National Quality Forum, The Joint Commission, and the Centers for Medicare and Medicaid Services.
 All of these organizations work to improve the quality of health care by developing standardized methods for assessing health system performance.
-To learn more about the Leapfrog Hospital Survey click here.
+Learn more about the Leapfrog Hospital Survey.

 Because of the importance of protecting patients from serious medication errors, we developed our own Medication Safety Survey.
 A team of hospital pharmacists and nurses developed the questions to ask and how to assign ratings.
 The tool they came up with is called the Medication Spotlight Survey.
 The idea is to assess the systems hospitals have in place to prevent medication errors and insure the effectiveness of medication therapy.
 If you have any questions about the information, please contact the hospital.